Ryan2065/MSGraphCmdlets/README.md

 ### Current Functions
 1. Authenticate to Microsot Graph with Connect-MSGraphAPI
+2. Use Invoke-MSGraphAPIMethod to call Graph
+3. Returns custom classes that are based on the Graph metadata

 ## To Do
 Just switched this project over to using the [MSGraph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet) made by Microsoft.
 Because of this, there